ckswilliams/modOpenREM/docs/i_fluoro_high_dose_alerts.rst

 E-mail notifications of high dose alerts
 ========================================

-E-mail notifications of high dose studies can be enabled or disabled on the high dose alerts configuration page as shown in figure 2.
+OpenREM users can be automatically sent e-mail notifications of studies that have exceeded a high dose alert level.
+This feature can be enabled or disabled on the high dose alerts configuration page (figure 2).

-Any OpenREM user can be configured to receive these messages; these users can be chosen by navigating to the `Fluoro alert notifcation` option on the `Config` menu (figure 2).
-This takes you to a page where notification recipients can be configured (figure 9).
+Any OpenREM user can be configured to receive these messages; these users are chosen by navigating to the `Fluoro alert notifcation` option on the `Config` menu (figure 2).
+This takes the user to a page where notification recipients can be configured (figure 9).

-It should be noted that any OpenREM user selected to recieve high dose alerts must have an e-mail address entered in their user configuration.
-Successful e-mail sending is also dependent on the correct configuration of the e-mail section of the OpenREM settings.
+It should be noted that any OpenREM user selected to recieve high dose alerts must have an e-mail address entered in their user profile.
+Successful e-mail sending is also dependent on the correct configuration of the e-mail section of the OpenREM settings and configuration of the e-mail server defined in those settings.

-Include example e-mail?
+** Include example e-mail? **

+** Write e-mail configuration documentation **

 .. figure:: img/fluoroHighDoseAlertNotifications.png
    :figwidth: 100%